 Anne Linstatter is a writer, mother, (somewhat) radical feminist, and a born-again Christian who retired from teaching Women & Religion at California State University, Northridge.

 She collected and edited personal stories for a pro-choice book, Abortion—My Choice, God’s Grace: Christian Women Tell Their Stories.
-The first time she spoke publicly in favor of preserving legal access to abortion was on a panel at Mariners Church in Irvine, California, in 1986.

 For many years I have also believed that a symbol other than the cross should be at the center of Christianity.
 The emphasis on the cross leads to the glorification of violence and death rather than the love and abundant life that Jesus taught.

 With a history dating from 1973, we are an international organization of women and men who believe that the Bible supports the equality of the sexes.
 We are Christian feminists.
 We are inclusive.
 We welcome you.

 . . . taking the humanity of the Bible seriously in no way undercuts it message, nor should it result in fear that the Bible will lose its power or meaning if we recognize that people wrote it in specific times and places with specific points of view.
 Of course.
 But, this has been and continues to be the dividing line among contemporary Christians.